Dabar Cave

 In scientific research several decades ago, a "human fish" was found in a lake located in the interior of a cave, an endemic species from prehistory that survived only in extremely clear waters and dark spaces.
-Archaeological research has revealed that the cave was inhabited in prehistoric times, since the objects that were used in daily lives by local inhabitants were found.
+Archaeological research has revealed that the cave was inhabited in prehistoric times, since the objects which were used in daily lives by local inhabitants were discovered.
 Remains of the wooden settlement ("sojenica") were also found nearby and are believed to date from the Illyrian period.